The Sinai Peninsula And The Red Sea

 Taba Heights Travel Guide

-There are a few shops well worth a visit for gifts, and snorkelling and beach equipment, but overall Taba Heights doesn't offer much of a shopping experience for holidaymakers.
+Though there are a few shops worth visiting for gifts, and it is easy to find snorkelling and beach equipment, Taba Heights doesn't offer much of an overall shopping experience for holidaymakers.

-Taba offers a wide variety of cuisine for visitors on holiday to enjoy, ranging from Tuscan to oriental and international with many a seafood restaurant gracing Taba's selection of hotels.
-There are also pubs and grills including a splash bar located at the InterContinental, a swim-up bar and restaurant located between the pool area and the beach.
+Taba offers a fairly wide variety of cuisine for visitors to enjoy, ranging from Tuscan to all sorts of Asian, with many a seafood restaurant gracing the area's selection of hotels.
+There are also pubs and grills.

-Taba Heights does not offer a lot of entertainment but it does have a 24-hour casino as well as nightly entertainment programmes featuring local talent.
+Taba Heights does not offer diverse nightlife venues but it does have a 24-hour casino as well as nightly entertainment programmes featuring local talent.

-While on holiday it's not common to find a golf course that offers a view of three different countries, especially in the desert, but Taba Heights Golf Resort does just that.
+It's uncommon to find a golf course that offers a view of three different countries (especially in the desert), but Taba Heights Golf Resort does just that.
 The marina also offers boat trips across the Gulf to neighbouring Jordan and Israel.
-Watersports include windsurfing, water-skiing, wakeboarding, parasailing, canoeing and sailing, and the Gulf's extravagant and beautiful marine life provides wonderful opportunities for diving and snorkelling as well as glass bottom boat trips.
+Watersports include windsurfing, water-skiing, wakeboarding, parasailing, canoeing and sailing, and the Gulf's extravagant and beautiful marine life provides wonderful opportunities for diving and snorkeling, as well as glass-bottom boat trips.

-The beach is quite stony and it is recommended to take beach shoes and dive shoes for the coral reefs in the sea.
-Some of the hotel shops sell them, but they can be overpriced.
+The beach is quite stony and it is recommended that visitors take beach shoes and dive shoes for the coral reefs in the sea.
+Some of the hotel shops sell them, but they tend to be overpriced.